hoobs-org/HOOBS/docs/CLI.md

 ## CLI
 The HOOBS command line interface is the software that manages bridges.
 Below is a list of commands and actions available in the HOOBS CLI.

-## Start
+## Hub
-This starts the control api.
+This starts the hub service.
 This is needed to manage the bridges.
 It is also the default command when no other command is defined.

 ```
 sudo hoobsd start